USING IRONXL

 End Sub

-The file line loads an existing Excel workbook from the file named "test_excel.xlsx".
+The first line loads an existing Excel workbook from the file named "test_excel.xlsx".
 The second line retrieves the worksheet named "Sheet1" from the loaded workbook.

 I will be using the following Excel file throughout this tutorial.